Acton Bridge

 Acton Bridge (formerly Acton) is a village and civil parish in Cheshire, England.
-Located within the unitary authority of Cheshire West and Chester on the River Weaver, it is near the Trent and Mersey Canal at approximately 53˚ 16′ N, 2˚ 36′ W. It has a population of 602, increasing to 631 at the 2011 Census.
+It is within the unitary authority of Cheshire West and Chester on the River Weaver, at approximately 53˚ 16′ N, 2˚ 36′ W. It has a population of 602, increasing to 631 at the 2011 Census.

 Acton Bridge is served by its own railway station, operated by London Northwestern.

+Acton Swing Bridge, begun in 1931 and opened in November 1933, carries the A49 road over the River Weaver between Acton Bridge and the hamlet of Bartington to the north.
+The Trent and Mersey Canal runs parallel to the river through the parish north of the Weaver.

 Acton Bridge Parish Council meets in the Parish Rooms.
 There is an active Community Association, and a number of other organisations exist within the village.